lovecrafts/commercetools-algolia-indexer/README.md

 # commercetools-algolia-indexer

-### App will fetch data's from commercetools as batches and will export those data's as  batches to Algolia index
+### App will fetch All product and variant data from commercetools as batches and will export those batches to Algolia index

 ### Follow the steps below to run the application